redhat-et/MCU/Readme.md

 ## Features

-### Triton Cache Manager (TCM)
+### Model Cache Manager (MCM)

-Organize, index, and monitor your Triton kernel caches.
+Organize, index, and monitor your Model kernel caches.
 This tool provides detailed reports on cache usage, offering data-driven insights into compilation performance and cache effectiveness.
-For more information please see the TCM [readme](./tcm/README.md).
+For more information please see the MCM [readme](./mcm/README.md).

 ### Model Cache Vault (MCV)